jamesfdavis/jupyter.chat/ROADMAP.md

 - [ ] Estalbish workflow for message processing - Send and reply to basic messages via Shell.

 ## Establish testing suite.
+- [ ] Add JavaScript Linter and fix/refactor all files as needed.

 ## Generate example worflows.